Conversion Funnel Analysis and Optimization Guide

 Conversion funnels are the roadmap that every marketer follows to reach their goals.
 But to really get the most out of your marketing efforts, you need to do more than put a blueprint into action.

 Knowing the plan and maximizing the plan are two different things.
 That’s why marketers need to learn how to optimize and streamline their campaigns to produce the most effective conversion funnel for their needs.

-The best way to improve your conversion funnel doesn't start with making changes: It starts with figuring out where those changes should be made.
+The best way to improve your conversion funnel doesn't start with making changes: It starts with conversion funnel analysis and figuring out where those changes should be made.
 Digital commerce can be a puzzling space to navigate, especially when over 70% of customers are likely to abandon their cart instead of purchasing.

 As a marketer, you need to know where and why issues like these are happening on your site.
 This article will teach you how to analyze your conversion funnels to find the most valuable touchpoints for your optimizations — one step at a time, starting with the basics.

 A conversion funnel (also known as a sales funnel, e-commerce funnel, or website funnel) is the path you design for a visitor to move through your site.
 It outlines each stage of your potential customers’ mindset when you are trying to influence them to engage with and purchase from your brand.

 The funnel metaphor is an appropriate one, as you can see in the image above.
 For each stage, your audience gets smaller and more targeted as they get closer to conversion.